 Deal reached in death at Tacoma monster-truck show- News Tribune (Sept..
 11, 2009)

 Family settles suit from monster truck death- KOMO News (Sept..
 10, 2009)

-SKWC represented Sebastian’s parents and three siblings, all of whom witnessed Sebastian’s horrific death.
-In August of 2009, SKWC helped Sebastian’s family and his Estate reach a confidential settlement with the owner/manufacturer of the Monster Truck and the promoter who put on the event.
+SKW represented Sebastian’s parents and three siblings, all of whom witnessed Sebastian’s horrific death.
+In August of 2009, SKW helped Sebastian’s family and his Estate reach a confidential settlement with the owner/manufacturer of the Monster Truck and the promoter who put on the event.